olliephillips/mobilize/README.md

   * move-first, moves element and all children to first in DOM tree in ```<BODY>```
   * move-last, moves element and all children to last in DOM tree in ```<BODY>```
   * move-before-x, moves element and all children directly before another element where x is the element's ID to move before

+#####Caveats
+If there are inline styles marked "!important" there's nothing to be done.
+If your site uses table based markup this won't work.

+#####Contributions
+If you can improve this quick and dirty script please feel free to contribute

 ###License and Copyright
 Mobilize is MIT licensed